Estuary

 Google Sheets patches the biggest hole left by Microsoft Excel: it is a collaborative environment and easy to understand by anyone familiar with spreadsheets.
 This quality makes Google Sheets data more accessible to those less familiar with business intelligence applications and SQL and helps facilitate data workflows.

-How To Connect MySQL To Google Sheets
+How To Connect MySQL To Google Sheets: 3 No-Code Methods

 Connecting MySQL and Sheets isn’t a straightforward process as many might suspect.